Last updated: 22 December 2020

 Prior to the outbreak, the Renting Homes (Amendment) Bill was progressing through the Senedd.
 The Bill’s purpose was the amend the as-of-yet implemented Renting Homes Act 2016 and involved a significant reform to possession – creating year-long tenancies and extending the Section 21 notice (Section 173 under the 2016 Act) period from two to six months.

 In April, the Welsh Government announced it will pause the passage of the Renting Homes (Amendment) Bill to focus on priority legislation during the pandemic.
 However, on 15 July, the First Minister confirmed the Welsh Government intends to restart the legislative process.
-The Equality, Local Government, and Communities Committee have been told to report back on their scrutiny by October and for the Senedd to complete stage 2 proceedings before December.
+The Equality, Local Government, and Communities Committee reported back on their scrutiny in October, which was followed by the completion of stage 2 in December.
+Stage 3 amendments will be debated by the whole Senedd in late January 2021.

 Implementing the Renting Homes (Wales) Act 2016